 Curiously, there are very few “deal with the devil” movies, although that motif is still widespread in literature and short stories.
 I wonder why that is.
 I love those stories, myself.
 But these movies below kept me up at night, thinking and wondering, and concocting elaborate contingency plans for what to do if I ever come across a moldering old tome in a deserted cabin.

 Adapted successfully from the M.R.
-James story, “Casting the Runes” Night of the Demon (the slightly shorter Curse of the Demon is the American release of the same movie) is high on the list despite being mostly atmospheric and moody until the big reveal at the end.
+James story, “Casting the Runes” Curse of the Demon (the slightly longer Night of the Demon is the British release of the same movie) is high on the list despite being mostly atmospheric and moody until the big reveal at the end.

 As a story, it’s well-done, even if every single still and ad campaign I’ve seen for the movie insisted on spoiling the surprise at the end.
 Gifted director Jacques Tourneur filmed Night of the Demon like a film noir movie, which really helps with the atmosphere.
 Emphasizing form over function, Night of the Demon is evocative, if not terrifying, but it’s still really good and satisfying as a movie.

 3. Rosemary’s Baby (1968)

 Arguably Roman Polanski’s most famous movie, and the film that made Mia Farrow a star, Rosemary’s Baby is a study in paranoia straight out of the Cornell Woolrich playbook, even though the book was written by Ira Levin.
 Maybe my favorite thing of all about the movie is that it’s produced by the legendary William Castle, who should need no introduction to anyone reading this list.